markets/jekyll-timeago/README.md

 * Level of detail.
 * Available via the command line.

-In fact, `jekyll-timeago` started just as an extension for [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed projects.
-But actually, you can use it in any Ruby project.
-Read more about usage outside Jekyll [in this section]().
+In fact, `jekyll-timeago` started just as an extension for [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed sites.
+But actually, you can use it easily in any Ruby project.
+Read more about usage outside Jekyll [in this section](#usage-outside-jekyll).

-## Installation (Jekyll)
+## Installation

-You have different options to intall and plugging it into Jekyll projects:
+You have different options to install and plugging it into Jekyll projects:

 **Via Jekyll plugin system (recommended)**